do-adams/Popular_Movies/README.md

 ![Popular Movies](/Popular Movies.png?raw=true)

-Have trouble keeping up with the lastest and greatest of cinema?
+Having trouble keeping up with the lastest and greatest of cinema?
 Don't worry, Popular Movies is for you.
-You're just one tap away from a movie theather fanatic's dream.
+You're just one tap away from a movie theater fanatic's dream.

 ![Popular Movies Tablet Layout](/Popular Movies Tablet.png?raw=true)